sci-42ver/SICP_SDF/SDF_notes.md

   > (define addition-commutativity
   >  ’(= (+ (? u) (? v)) (+ (? v) (? u))))
 - ~~`SDF_exercises/software/sdf/unification/possible-bug.scm`~~
+- > here we are not trying to build a complete and correct segment unifier.
+  - maybe
+    > but an element variable may not have a segment variable as its value.
 ## difference from SICP logic programming
 - one-sided matching
   adds (see `algebra-2`)